|

 There may not be hundreds of links to Bat pages at this site - but it must come close.
 There are links to sites for each continent, links for schools and links for academic work.

-Thanks to Andy Spate (National Parks And Wildlife Service) for putting me onto this site.
+Thanks to Andy Spate for putting me onto this site.